 I might even say it’s the best option for anyone who has trouble starting or sticking to a budget.

 By only bringing the amount you budget for, you have no choice but to stick to that amount.
 There’s no better way to enforce your budget than that!

-If you liked this post then I recommend checking out my posts on How To Manage Finances In A Marriage and 9 Financial Literacy Topics You Need To Learn About.
+If you liked this post then I recommend checking out my posts on Cash Envelope System For Beginners and 9 Financial Literacy Topics You Need To Learn About.

 What do you think about the all cash diet?
 Have you tried this budgeting method before?
 Let me know in the comments below!